 Her desire to return to her homeland began then, but she was afraid.
 Even if the slo-trans monorails had still been operational, she had been sheltered, taken care of for so long that travel into the outside world frightened her.
-It was only now, as the effect of the Thiel blood began to lose its rejuvenating effect on her as well that she knew she would have to attempt the journey now if ever.
+It was only now, as the effect of the Thiel blood began to lose its rejuvenating effect on her as well, that she knew she would have to attempt the journey if she would complete it ever.
 The gestation Creche for the clones was retrofitted by the drones to serve as a life-support and transportation pod, and the drones themselves the locomotion.
-How many had their been, at first?
+How many had there been, at first?
 It seemed incongruous to the present number, but she didn’t know how.
 Her memory did not feel as clear as she thought it should be.

 No, it was clear, it was just focused on what was really important: her home in the slums of Tijuana, now, after years of obscurity.
 The poverty, the chaos, but also a love from the people around her that she barely remembered, distant and different from Daddy’s love.
 Her last day there, a limousine slowly pulled through her neighbourhood.
 Were they lost?
 She had been alarmed, but also enrapt by the sight of such opulence.
 And then it stopped, the door opened, and the orange man leaned out.

 “Beautiful!
 Gorgeous!” he exclaimed.
 “I love it!
-Look the skin, doesn’t she look white to you?”
+Look at the skin, doesn’t she look white to you?”

 The other men in the car didn’t seem to need an order to know what to do.
 They darted out, seized her, pulled her into the limo as she squeaked with surprise, then began to cry.